-- 1. Insert a floppy disk into the floppy disk drive.
-Click Export on the File menu, or click the icon on the tool bar. - 2.
-The following dialog box is displayed.
+1. Insert a floppy disk into the floppy disk drive.
+Click Export on the File menu, or click the icon icon bar.

+2. The following dialog box is displayed.
 Select the floppy disk drive name and click OK.
 You can save the data directly in the floppy disk without creating any directory in the floppy.